-In this guide, I’ll dig in and show you exactly how these meetings work, and how you should think about structuring meetings for your team (or company).
+In this guide, we'll show you exactly how an effective remote meeting will work, and how you should think about structuring meetings for your team (or company).

 For example, let's say an engineer likes to wake up early in the morning and get started working right away.
 You (the boss) are in a different time zone, and schedule meetings when it makes the most sense for you.

 So what happens?
-You just scheduled meetings twelve hours into a peer’s workday.
+You just scheduled meetings twelve hours into the workday of a remote team member.
 Is that ideal?
+Or beneficial?
 It may be ideal for you, but it may be terrible timing for a coworker.
 The more meetings you schedule, the more likely this is to happen!

-Please note – it’s impossible to be convenient for everyone on your team at all times.
-However, if you focus your energy on a few meetings per week, you can avoid the situation I mention above.
+Please note: it's impossible to be convenient for everyone on your distributed team at all times.
+However, if you focus your energy on a few meetings per week, you can avoid that situation.

-Another high-level building block – think about the purpose of the meeting.
+Another high-level building block for remote team meetings: Think about the purpose of the meeting.
 Is it for information sharing?
 Or is to collaborate/whiteboard with other members of the team?
 Understanding the purpose and creating a meeting agenda is a big help.

-If the majority of remote meetings are for information sharing, I’d encourage you to cut back and share information asynchronously instead.
-For example, if you have daily standups and it doesn’t prompt collaboration, considering doing virtual stand-up meetings.
+If the majority of remote meetings are for information sharing, I'd encourage you to cut back and share information asynchronously instead.
+For example, if you have daily standups or another recurring meeting, and it doesn't prompt collaboration, consider doing virtual stand-up meetings.

 With that being said, it's important to have informational meetings too.
 For example, if there's a shift in company strategy or reporting on the latest results.
 These meetings can help align the team around a common goal or objective.
 The point of these informational meetings is to eliminate ambiguity and create clarity of purpose.
 We just don't recommend having these meetings several times per week.